terdia/terdia/README.md

 Several years of experience as a Senior PHP developer with strong knowledge of OOP and design patterns, working with different PHP frameworks such as Laravel and Symfony.
 Nowadays basking in Goland.

-- 🔭 I’m currently working with [ChargePoint, Inc](https://chargepoint.com/) as Staff Software Engineer - OCPP
+- 🔭 [ChargePoint, Inc](https://chargepoint.com/) as Staff Software Engineer - OCPP
 - 💬  Previously worked at [Amboss Med](https://amboss.com) as Senior Backend Engineer
 - 🌱 I’m currently working with extensively with Golang
 - 👯 I’m looking to collaborate on various open softwares, currently I'm working on: